COVID-19 pandemic in the Maldives: Restrictions on travel to the Maldives

-The government of the Maldives and the Tourism Ministry of the Maldives with the guidance of the Health Protection Agency of the Maldives (HPA) placed a temporary travel restriction for the following countries to control new cases.
+The government of the Maldives along with the Ministry of Tourism and with the guidance of the Health Protection Agency (HPA) placed a temporary travel restriction for the following countries to control new cases.
 No passengers originating from, transiting to, or with a travel history of said country/province is to be permitted into the Maldives.
 Maldivians and spouses of Maldivians who are foreign nationals will be allowed in but may be subject to quarantine measures.